 “During those years, I had, as the boys in the back room would say, a swell racket.
 Looking back on it, I feel that I could have given Al Capone a few hints.
 The best he could do was to operate his racket in three districts.
 I operated on three continents.”

 For this reason, I can’t help but cringe when people reflexively respond to the news of my military service by pumping my hand and thanking me for my service, which is part of the reason I rarely bring it up.
-Please don’t thank me for my service.
-Thanking me for my ‘service’ is tantamount to thanking a former Nazi for crimes against humanity.
-I didn’t fight for your freedom – I fought to help guarantee the profits of oil barons, banksters and oligarchs, and am doing everything in my power to atone for that mistake.
+Since we’re on the subject, I must ask you all to please refrain from thanking me for my service as a matter of reflex.
+Because I didn’t fight for anybody’s freedom.
+I fought to help guarantee the profits of assholes, just as General Butler articulated all those years before me.

-This post was composed by Outer Limits producer and Army veteran Brandt Miller.
+This post was originally composed by journalist and Army veteran Brandt Miller.

 Catch the cloudcast at mixcloud.com/outerlimitsradioshow